dilexus/octobase-plugin/README.md

 POST /octobase/register

 ### Refresh
 You can send the SHA256 token and get a new token from refresh API.
-You need to send the token in the Authtorization heder as a bearer token
+You need to send the token in the Authtorization heder as a Bearer token

 POST /octobase/refresh

 ### User
 You get the user information from this API.
-You need to send the token in the Authtorization heder as a bearer token
+You need to send the token in the Authtorization heder as a Bearer token

 GET /octobase/user